fanf2/doh101/README.md

     * `dehydrated`: This is an ACME / Let's Encrypt client for obtaining a TLS certificate.

+	* A default error page for DoH requests that lack a `?dns=` parameter

 * `doh101`: the main implementation, intended to be usable in (experimental) production; it installs: